My2ndAngelic/homebrew-legacy-cask/FAQ.md

 * .gitignore and other .github templates
 * Some casks (written inside)

-If I forgot to add license to some cask, please open a pull request or an issue to notify me.
+If I forgot to add license to some casks, please open a pull request or an issue to notify me.

 ### Who are maintaining this?
 Currently: [My2ndAngelic](https://github.com/My2ndAngelic).